NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 ### For transfering all files within directories to a new location:

-Use rsync to copy all your files from directory to another (ie. moving your directories on Abel)
+Use rsync to copy all your files from directory to another (ie. moving your directories on SAGA)

 Example: from `/work/projects/nn9305k/Mydirectory`to Mydirectory in parent_directory `/projects/nn9305k/`